PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 Run through your Power BI file, run it and re-evaluate it for each of the steps in the CRISP-DM.
 If you want you can already propose step 4,5 and 6 in your discussion section but this is optional.
 Look at your dashboard and visualisations to see if there's anything that needs to be updated.

+Next, take a good look at the data report from the questionnaire your peers filled in!
+Which ILO criteria are still in doubt of being met?
+What can you do to improve your chances of meeting them?

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Tip: Get evidence for the 'Excellent' condition of ILO 1.3 by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!
 </div>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Get the Gold challenge by actually doing a correlational or linear regression analysis in Power BI.
-For this challenge you'll have to find a way to do that without any instruction from us!
-Make sure to reference that instruction and evidence you analysis in your dashboard and learning log!
+For this challenge you'll have to find a way to do that without any assistance from us!
+We provided you with some tutorials on the 'Analysing Relationships between Variables' page you could use.
+Make sure to reference which instruction you used and evidence your analysis in your dashboard and learning log!
 </div>

 ## 5) In-Class discussion
 At 16:30, we'll all get together in Datalab to reflect back on the block all together!.

-Tomorrow, we will just work on our dashboard and provide with some more advanced Power BI material!
+Tomorrow, we will just work on our dashboard and provide with some more advanced but optional Power BI material!